sparticle999/SpaceCompany/README.md

 # Changelog:

+v0.1.3
+-

 v0.1.2
-- Fixed residual bugs in the 0.1.0 update
+- Added auto-saving

 v0.1.1
-- Fixed many bugs from the 0.1.0 update
+- Fixed all bugs from the 0.1.0 update

 v0.1.0 The Space Update [Released to the Public]
 - Added space travel to The Moon, Venus, Mars and the Asteroid Belt